| Originally

 of sail the helm of Convergence has a precise feel; she “talks”

 to the driver the way a good yacht should.
 She feels alive.
+One stormy day on San Francisco Bay last spring, not long after

 the yacht had been launched, Repass was steering Convergence on